 Under the parties' agreement, the Agency assigns overtime to the employee who has volunteered to work overtime and who has earned the least amount of overtime pay for the year.
 The grievants volunteered for overtime opportunities, but the Agency assigned the overtime to other employees who allegedly fell below the grievants on the overtime roster.
-The Union filed five grievances alleging that the Agency violated the parties' agreement by failing to compensate the grievants with overtime pay after the Agency failed to assign them overtime opportunities to which they were entitled.
+The Union filed five grievances alleging that the Agency violated the parties' agreement by failing to compensate the grievants with overtime opportunities to which they were entitled.
 After the grievances were filed, the Agency offered the grievants the opportunity to work make-up overtime.
 The grievants declined the offers, and the Union consolidated the grievances for arbitration.

-In the original award, because the parties did not stipulate to the issue, the Arbitrator framed it as: "Whether the remedy for failing to properly assign [the grievants] to...overtime assignment[s] is to compensate the [grievants] for the bypassed overtime assignment[s] pursuant to the [BPA]?"
+In the original award, because the parties did not stipulate to the issue, the Arbitrator framed it as: "Whether the remedy for failing to properly assign [the grievants] to... overtime assignment[s] is to compensate the [grievants] for the bypassed overtime assignment[s] pursuant to the [BPA]?"3